 Of course, if you bought your IAG shares on market (on the ASX) or through an off market transfer, you would have to refer to the contract note to get your cost base.

-It is dead easy to sell your IAG shares – just use our inline submission process and we can process your sale without opening a share trading account.
+It is simple to sell your IAG shares – just use our online share sale process and we can process your share sale without the need to open a share trading account.

-How do I get the IAG sale proceeds?
+How Do I Receive the IAG Sale Proceeds?

-Once you sell IAG shares into the market (at the prevailing price), we will send you a contract note which will detail:
+Once we sell your IAG shares (at the best available market price), we will send you a contract note which will detail:

 - How many IAG shares you sold;